Four Corners Guides Bikepacking, Packrafting & Bikerafting FAQs

 Where does FCG have permits?

-As of February 2020, we have been approved to run a packrafting tour in Colorado's Tres Rios Bureau of Land Management area, specifically the Dolores River Corridor (the Dolores Wilderness run).
-As well, we have permits to run bikepacking trips in Utah's Manti-La Sal National Forest and the Beef Basin/Bridger Jack area.
-We are very likely to soon be approved to do bikerafting and packrafting tours in Colorado's San Juan National Forest (McPhee Reservoir and the Dolores Town Run).
-And we are working hard to get permits to do bikerafting and packrafting tours in the Glen Canyon National Recreation Area, specifically on the Dirty Devil River and Lake Powell.
-We have our Colorado River Outfitters License, and are working on our Utah River Outfitters License.
+We have been approved to run back-packraft and bikerafting tours in Colorado's Tres Rios Bureau of Land Management area, specifically the Dolores River Corridor (the Dolores Wilderness run), as well as tours in the San Juan National Forest, including on McPhee Reservoir and over various dirt roads in the NF.
+We have permits to run bikepacking trips in Utah's Manti-La Sal National Forest and the Beef Basin/Bridger Jack area.
+As well, we have permits to do bikerafting trips in Glen Canyon National Recreation Area, specifically on the Dirty Devil River and Lake Powell.
+And we are permitted to run trips on the Animas River.
+We have our Colorado and Utah River Outfitters Licenses.

 What food/drink do you provide on your multi-day tours?